robbkidd/robbkidd.github.com/source/_posts/2016-03-10-run-dependency-services-in-docker.markdown

 ```

 * Set the environment variables for the application configuration.
 This can be
-done by hand or you can automate the setup with something like `direnv`.
+done by hand or we can automate the setup with something like `direnv`.
 See
 [Closer to Environmental Bliss with Direnv](/blog/2016/03/07/closer-to-environmental-bliss-with-direnv) for more on direnv.

 ```bash environment setup